gansm/finalcut/doc/event-processing.md

 `Event::MouseDown` when you press down a mouse button.

 Some event types have data that cannot be stored in an `FEvent` object.
-For example, a click event of the mouse requires to store which button was triggered and the position of the mouse pointer at that time.
+For example, a click event of the mouse requires storing which button was triggered and the position of the mouse pointer at that time.
 In classes derived  from `FEvent`, such as `FMouseEvent()`, we store this data.

 Widgets get their events from the `event()` method inherited from `FObject`.
-The implementation of `event()` in `FWidget` forwards the most common event types to specific event handlers such as `FMouseEvent()`, `FKeyEvent()` or `FResizeEvent()`.
+The implementation of `event()` in `FWidget` forwards the most common event types to specific event handlers such as `FMouseEvent()`, `FKeyEvent()`, or `FResizeEvent()`.
 There are many other event types.
 You can create your own event types and send them to other objects and widgets.